 Along with the Audi logo with the four rings, the individual models can be identified by the respective body shape, body size and the individual vehicle design.
 In addition, the model designation and the technology lettering on the rear of the vehicle can help with identification.
-This lettering is not present, however, if it was not ordered with the vehicle, or was subsequently removed.
+This lettering is not present, however, if it was cancelled in the vehicle order or was subsequently removed.
 The illustrations on this page show examples of how the logo and the lettering are attached.